 Between brainstorming sessions and high-action competition, Altebrando includes thoughtful musings on what the end of high school really means for old friends and new beginnings.
 Truly, this book is the quintessential end-of-high-school read as Mary and her friends all wonder what the future holds.
 The blend of excitement, adventure, and sometimes dread only adds to the delightful ride that is The Best Night of Your (Pathetic) Life.

-Possible Pairings: Never, Always, Sometimes by Adi Alsaid, A Week of Mondays by Jessica Brody, Tell Me Three Things by Julie Buxbaum, Dash and Lily’s Book of Dares by Rachel Cohn and David Levithan, Graffiti Moon by Cath Crowley, Reunited by Hilary Weisman Graham, An Abundance of Katherines by John Green, Shuffle, Repeat by Jen Klein, In Real Life by Jessica Love, The Piper’s Son by Melina Marchetta, Since You’ve Been Gone by Morgan Matson, Love and Other Foreign Words by Erin McCahan, Even in Paradise by Chelsey Philpot, Tonight the Streets Are Ours by Leila Sales, Hello, Goodbye and Everything in Between by Jennifer E. Smith
+Possible Pairings: Never, Always, Sometimes by Adi Alsaid, A Week of Mondays by Jessica Brody, Tell Me Three Things by Julie Buxbaum, Dash and Lily’s Book of Dares by Rachel Cohn and David Levithan, Graffiti Moon by Cath Crowley, Reunited by Hilary Weisman Graham, An Abundance of Katherines by John Green, Shuffle, Repeat by Jen Klein, Love and Other Train Wrecks by Leah Konen, In Real Life by Jessica Love, The Piper’s Son by Melina Marchetta, Since You’ve Been Gone by Morgan Matson, Love and Other Foreign Words by Erin McCahan, Even in Paradise by Chelsey Philpot, Tonight the Streets Are Ours by Leila Sales, Hello, Goodbye and Everything in Between by Jennifer E. Smith